How to Live Without a Credit Score

 Lastly, instead of charging an expensive purchase to a credit card, wait until you have enough money to cover it outright.
 You might not be able to get that flatscreen HD TV right away.
 This prevents you from paying interest on the purchase.
 Even if you only take a few months to pay off the credit card balance, you would still be paying hundreds of dollars more than the cost of the item.
 Better to keep that money in your savings.

 Living without credit is completely doable, if a little annoying at times.
 You'll probably need to produce extra paperwork or pay a bigger deposit if you don't have a credit score.
-Even in America, you absolutely never have to open a credit card if you don't want one.
+Even in America, you never have to open a credit card if you don't want one.

 PayPath